Bridgerton Season 1 Episode Guide

 Start Here If You Are Rewatching Bridgerton Season 1

-If you are rewatching Season 1 and only want the spine of the season, start with these five episodes:
+If you are rewatching Season 1 and only want the major spine of Daphne and Simon’s story, these five episodes contain most of the essential turns.

 Keep Going With Bridgerton